-- To check whether the indicated World Time City time is a.m. or p.m., press (a).
+To check whether the indicated World Time City time is a.m. or p.m., press (B).
 This will cause the second hand to move to A (a.m.) or P (p.m.)
-The second hand will return to regular timekeeping after about three seconds - three seconds.

-Pressing (i) will cause the second hand to move to the currently selected World Time City city code.
+The second hand will return to regular timekeeping after about three seconds. - Pressing (D) will cause the second hand to move to the currently selected World Time City city code.
 The second hand will return to regular timekeeping after about three seconds.